South Africa's jailed ex-leader Zuma loses bid to overturn arrest | Politics

 South Africa's jailed ex-leader Zuma loses bid to overturn arrest

-Former South African president Jacob Zuma lost a court bid on Friday to overturn his arrest for contempt, days after turning himself in for a 15-month jail term in a case that has tested the post-Apartheid nation's rule of law.
-"The application is dismissed," the presiding judge said.
+Former South African President Jacob Zuma lost a court bid on Friday to overturn his arrest for contempt of court, days after turning himself in for a 15-month jail term in a case that has tested the post-Apartheid nation's rule of law.
+"Mr Zuma's concerns about his health are not supported by any evidence," the presiding judge in the Pietermaritzburg High Court said.
+"The application is dismissed."

-The constitutional court last week ordered Zuma jailed for refusing to give evidence at an inquiry into corruption during his nine years in office from 2009. [nL5N2OB1YI Though he turned himself in on Wednesday night, Zuma has challenged his sentence.
-The constitutional court will hear his challenge, which pivots partly on his allegedly frail state of health and risk of catching COVID-19, in a separate case on Monday, but Friday's high court judgment means he must stay in jail until that hearing is concluded.
+The Constitutional Court last week ordered Zuma jailed for refusing to give evidence at an inquiry into corruption during his nine years in office from 2009.
+Zuma has separately challenged his sentence, partly on the grounds of his alleged frail health and risk of catching COVID-19.

+Mzwanele Manyi, spokesman for Zuma's charitable foundation, said Friday's ruling against the former president was "purely academic", since the application to block his arrest had been made last week but Zuma had since turned himself in on Wednesday night.
+But the High Court judgment means he must stay in jail until the Constitutional Court hears his application to rescind his sentence on Monday.

-As a member of the ANC when it was a liberation movement, Zuma was jailed by South Africa's white minority rulers for his efforts to establish a state that would treat citizens equally.
+As a member of the ANC when it was a liberation movement, Zuma was jailed by South Africa's white minority government.
 ANC POWER SHIFTS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)